 The band members are:- Stan Williams trumpet; Alex Clarke reeds; John Finch trombone; Martin Bennett piano; Howard Worthington double bass; Bill Buck drums.
 The tunes are:- Vol. 1 - Chinatown My Chinatown; That's How It Is!; Some Of These Days; Saratoga Swing; Please Don't Talk About Me When I'm Gone; All Of Me; Rosetta .Vol.2 - St James Infirmary; Avalon; Lazy River; Don't Get Around Much Anymore; China Boy; Apex Blues; Undecided.
 (1h 39m)

-But any four CDs from the Main Catalogue or my Undeletions List and deduct £7 from the total price.
+Buy any four CDs on the P.E.K.
+Sound label and deduct £7 from the total price.